Backwoods Smokes: Advertising

 Backwoods Smokes were advertised heavily throughout the 1970s and 1980s, with virtually no changes being made to their target group during this time.
 An example advertisement from 1983 shows a man climbing the side of a snowy mountain, with the phrase "If you ever wanted to climb Mt.
 Rainier, you're a natural Backwoods man" in large print.
 In the foreground, a hand is holding up a pack of Backwoods Smokes that says "Wild 'N Mild Smokes, All Natural Tobacco".
 In a sidebar, the advertisement also reads:

 "For an experience that's strictly wild, you can't top a climb like this.
 But for one that's wild and mild, pack along Backwoods Smokes.
 Backwoods are all natural tobacco, with genuine Broadleaf wrapper aged one full year to bring out its natural sweetness.
 Backwoods Smokes.
 For the man who likes his pleasures wild and mild.
 ALL NATURAL TOBACCO.
 HOW CAN ANYTHING THAT LOOKS SO WILD TASTE SO MILD?"

 This illustrates a common concept during advertising for tobacco products at the time; growing public health concerns had largely changed the perceptions of the general public towards smoking.
 In reaction to this, many advertising campaigns began to be directed at very specific groups of people, rather than at the public as a whole.
 This effect was long-reaching and can be seen in the wide variety and number of tobacco products available in more modern times.

-Use as Marijuana Blunts
+Use with cannabis

-Backwoods smokes are commonly used to create marijuana blunts.
-Users unroll the backwoods cigar, dump out the tobacco, add in ground up marijuana and reroll the cigar to smoke.
+Backwoods are commonly used by cannabis smokers to create blunts.
+Users unroll the cigar, discard the tobacco, then reroll the cigar with ground cannabis to smoke.